-National Grid Community Grant Programme
+National Grid's Community Grant Programme

-National Grid have a Community Grant Programme which is aimed at organisations and charities in areas where National Grid’s work impacts on local people through operations and site activities.
+National Grid have a Community Grant Programme that is aimed at organisations and charities in areas where National Grid’s work impacts on local people through operations and site activities.
 Projects run by charities and community groups can receive funding if they meet local community needs by providing a range of social, economic and environmental benefits.
 If your project meets our criteria, you can apply for a grant of up to £10,000.
 To find out more click here.